-This virtual tour makes it possible for you to explore Prague from the comfort of home in real-time with a knowledgeable local historian.
-You explore the 660-year-old Wencelas Square from its origins as a medieval horse market to its modern fame as the site of the Velvet Revolution that brought down the Cold War regime in 1989 and the Warsaw Pact Invasion of 1968.
-This one iconic space holds countless stories of Prague over centuries and offers fascinating vistas of 19th and 20th landmarks, art nouveau and art deco palaces and even communist-era relics.
-We also experience a labyrinth of arcades that line the square, a nearby monastery garden and other landmarks of Prague’s New Town, once the largest walled-in city in all of medieval Europe.
+This virtual tour makes it possible for you to explore Prague from the comfort of home in real-time with a friendly local historian.
+You discover the 660-year-old Wenceslas Square, from its centuries as a medieval horse market to its modern fame as the site of the Velvet Revolution that brought down the Cold War regime in 1989.
+Tanks famously converged on the square in the Warsaw Pact Invasion of 1968.
+This one iconic space holds countless stories of Prague from the middle ages to modern decades.
+You encounter fascinating 19th and 20th landmarks, art nouveau and art deco palaces and even communist-era relics.
+We experience the labyrinth of arcades that line the square, a nearby monastery garden and other legendary spots in Prague’s New Town, once the largest walled-in city in medieval Europe.
 At each major site, your guide pauses for Q & A.

 Note: You’ll enjoy a stunning day tour or beautiful illuminated evening tour depending on sunset in Prague on your tour date.

 Journey on a live-streamed tour through Prague's famous Wenceslas Square with a local historian, visiting the most important sites connected to the Warsaw Pact Invasion and Velvet Revolution.

 Explore New Town Boulevards before diving into the art deco Lucerna Complex built by the Vaclav Havel's grandfather, home to the first Czech cinema and the famous concert hall where Louis Armstrong performed during the totalitarian years.